-Our land and sea
+Our land and people

 The majority of these people speak an Aboriginal language as their first language.
 Many are multi-lingual, and English is often a secondary language.
 Customary law constitutes the primary rules by which people continue to conduct their lives.